Rockefeller Foundation: Urban development

 A total of 100 cities across six continents were part of the 100 Resilient Cities program funded by the Rockefeller Foundation.
-In January 2016, the United States Department of Housing and Urban Development announced winners of its National Disaster Resilience Competition (NDRC), awarding three 100RC member cities – New York, NY; Norfolk, VA; and New Orleans, LA – with more than $437 million in disaster resilience funding.
+In January 2016, the United States Department of Housing and Urban Development announced winners of its National Disaster Resilience Competition (NDRC), awarding three 100RC member cities – New York City; Norfolk, VA; and New Orleans, LA – with more than $437 million in disaster resilience funding.
 The grant was the largest ever received by the city of Norfolk.

 In April 2019, it was announced that the foundation would no longer be funding the 100 Resilient Cities program as a whole.
 Some elements of the initiative's work, most prominently the funding of several cities' Chief Resilience Officer roles, continues to be managed and funded by the Rockefeller Foundation, while other aspects of the program continue in the form of two independent organizations, Resilient Cities Catalyst (RCC) and the Global Resilient Cities Network (GRCN), founded by former 100RC leadership and staff.